 3.1 Appropriate Methods for Transfer or Disposal

-Equipment must be transferred or destroyed using the Declaration and Recycling of Surplus Computer and Related Equipment Form referenced on the Disposition of Brown University Surplus Property page.
+Equipment must be transferred or destroyed using the Surplus Disposition Form referenced in the policy Disposition of Brown University Surplus Property.
 Each department is responsible for ensuring that equipment leaves the department following proper protocol, as outlined in the above document.
 Equipment capable of storing data must be "sanitized" before it is transferred to another user (inside or outside of Brown).

 For transfers within or between departments of equipment that can store data, the transferring department is responsible for the sanitization of equipment as outlined in CIS's recommendations for data removal.
 For the purpose of this policy, sanitization refers to data purged or erased utilizing at least a three-pass binary overwrite method.
 For equipment that cannot be sanitized via this method, all data must be deleted or the device reset to factory defaults (e.g., some cell phones).

 The security and responsibility of the equipment remains with the department until the equipment is picked up for disposition.

 While it is recommended that equipment leaving the department for disposal undergo a general data purge, a designated vendor will be responsible for the thorough destruction of data to prevent it ever being recovered by an unauthorized party.

 3.2 Responsibility for Transfer or Disposal

 Every piece of electronic computing equipment at Brown has an associated owner who is either the end user or the Departmental Computing Coordinator.